 should not be displayed in a football game...

-One of the two control boxes.
-Two knobs are required to move the players.
+The boxes used two knobs to move the players.

 The system with the two control boxes.

-Detail on the knobs for adjusting the video frequencies, and the game selectors.
+Detail on the knobs used to adjust the H/V holds, and the two game selectors.